 Follow @charblacklock on Twitter

-There are numerous things marketers can do to increase website leads, but the most fundamental of these is to ensure there is one consistent message across all marketing channels—content, email campaigns, paid advertising, social media, and every page of your website.
+There are numerous things marketers can do to increase website leads, but the most fundamental of these is to ensure there is one consistent message across all marketing channels—content, email campaigns, paid advertising, social media channels, and every page of your website.

 Unless you hit prospects with the same message over and over again, your value proposition will not stick, and chances are higer that visitors to your website will simply depart in a state of confusion.